sljohnsondev/school-finder/README.md

 ## School Finder
-### A webbased application that uses a Firebase Database of DPS schools and Google Map APIs to help parents find great schools for their kids based on commute time and distance.
+### A webbased application that uses a public API of Colorado school data (see my [CDoE_data_api](https://github.com/sljohnson32/CDoE_data_api) repo for more info) and Google Map APIs to help Denver parents find great schools for their kids based on commute time and distance.

 Checkout the app [here](https://denver-school-finder.herokuapp.com/).